Prolong The Life Of Your Roof

-Nothing is more frustrating than dealing with licensed roofing repair contractor to find.
-To save yourself the hassle of yet another leak in your roof, you may want to consider the benefits of preventative roofing maintenance..
-Not only do roofing leaks cause expensive water damage in your home, but they can also be difficult for even a
+Nothing is more frustrating than dealing with leaks in your roof.
+Roofing leaks cause expensive water damage in your home and can also be difficult for even a licensed roofing repair contractor to find.
+To save yourself the hassle of yet another leak in your roof, you may want to consider the benefits of preventative roofing maintenance.

-In this blog post, you will learn the five ways you should be prolonging the life of your roof by preventing future leaks.
+In this blog post, you will learn the five ways you should prolong your roof’s life by preventing future leaks.

 Inspect Roof Flashing

-Certain architectural features, such as chimneys or skylights, are.
-This is because they protrude from the surface of the roof and stand in the way of the natural flow of water.
-To make sure no future leaks occur, you need to inspect the condition of all .
+Certain architectural features, such as chimneys or skylights, are common sources of roof leaks.
+This is because they protrude from the roof’s surface and stand in the way of the natural water flow.
+To ensure no future leaks occur, you need to inspect the condition of all roof flashing.

 The flashing on your roof was designed to direct water around openings and prevent leaks.
 However, if you notice any gaps between the flashing and the roof, bent flashing, or holes from roofing nails, you will need to have it repaired to prevent future leaks.

 For a beginner DIYer, this is a simple repair that can easily be done in an afternoon.
 All you’ll need is a putty knife and some roofing caulk.
-If there is any residual caulk or adhesive around the hole from previous, use your putty knife to remove it.
+If there is any residual caulk or adhesive around the hole from previous roof flashing repairs, use your putty knife to remove it.
 Wipe down the area afterwards so that the new caulk will be able to properly adhere to the surface of the roof.

 Check the Drip Edge